 - a toolkit of examples and resources to develop an appropriate Public Involvement strategy both to design and deliver your research project;

-- access to the RDS NE Public Involvement Consumer Panel for constructive feedback (face to face or online) on the potential for direct patient benefit, feasibility, readability and acceptability.
+- access to the RDS NENC Public Involvement Consumer Panel for constructive feedback (face to face or online) on the potential for direct patient benefit, feasibility, readability and acceptability.

 What to think about before meeting with a Public Involvement advisor